wpswings/woo-one-click-upsell-funnel/README.md

 [**One Click Upsell Funnel for WooCommerce Pro Documentation**](https://docs.wpswings.com/one-click-upsell-funnel-for-woocommerce-pro/?utm_source=wpswings-upsell-doc&utm_medium=upsell-github-page&utm_campaign=upsell-doc)

-### SEE WHAT TRAMABIANCA IS SAYING ABOUT THE WOOCOMMERCE UPSELL PLUGIN:
+### See what Kolagen Boost is saying about the WooCommerce Upsell Plugin:

-We saw an instantaneous increase in their order value after they utilized the One Click Upsell plugin by WP Swings.  [**See WooCommerce Upsell Case Study**](https://wpswings.com/case-studies/tramabianca/?utm_source=wpswings-upsell-case-study&utm_medium=upsell-github-page&utm_campaign=upsell-case-study)
+Kolagen Boost noticed an increase in the average total of almost every order placed with a customer over a defined period of time with the help of the One Click Upsell plugin.
+See [**WooCommerce Upsell Case Study**](https://wpswings.com/case-studies/kolagen-boost/?utm_source=upsell-github-page&utm_medium=referral&utm_campaign=upsell-case-study-kolagen-boost)

+“Using One click upsell plugin from WP Swings for a year and it works really well.
+Will add more plugins from them soon.
+The support is great and really fast.
+– ⭐⭐⭐⭐⭐ @milla"

-## SUPPORT
+## ❤️ SUPPORT

 If you need support or have questions, kindly use our online chat window [**here**](https://wpswings.com/?utm_source=wpswings-official&utm_medium=upsell-github-page&utm_campaign=official) and discover all types of [**WooCommerce Extensions**](https://wpswings.com/woocommerce-plugins/?utm_source=wpswings-upsell-shop&utm_medium=upsell-github-page&utm_campaign=woocommerce-plugins) for your eCommerce store.